 Hans Ulrich Obrist

-Hans Ulrich Obrist is an art critic and Co-Director of the Serpentine Gallery in London.
+Hans Ulrich Obrist is an art historian and Director of International Projects at the Serpentine Gallery.

 Akiko Miki is Chief Curator of the Palais de Tokyo.